anthonycorletti/modal-ci-example/README.md

 ## What's Hudson?

-Hudson is a framework for building multi-modal data applications.
+Hudson is a framework for building multi-modal data analytics applications.

 Hudson runs as a server-side application and provides a REST API for your application to communicate with.
 Hudson also provides a python client library that you can use to interact with the server.